Useful links and information for home learning

 - BBC Bitesize have a wide range of art and design video clips focusing on practising artistic techniques and learning about famous artists - Click here.

-- BBC Bitesize has lots of useful resources if you wish to practise your French skills whilst working away from school.
+- BBC Bitesize has lots of useful resources if you wish to practice your French skills whilst working away from school.
 To access this - Click here.

 - Try to stay active during remote learning and aim to complete one form of exercise per day.
 Outdoor exercise (such as walking or playing football in the garden) is encouraged.